 - 1. Configure the VLAN-translation function on the port - 2.
 Configure the VLAN-translation relations on the port - 3.
-Configure the VLAN-translation packet dropped on port if there is any failure
+Configure whether the packet is dropped when checking VLAN-translation is failing - 4.
+Show the related configuration of vlan-translation

 1. Configure the VLAN-translation of the port